dotnet/sdk/documentation/TemplateEngine/Post-Action-Registry.md

  - **Specific Configuration** :
     - `args`:
       - `files` (string|array) (optional):
-        - `string`: A semicolon delimited list of files that should be restored, if not specified, all primary outputs are restored.
+        - `string`: A semicolon delimited list of files that should be restored.
+If not specified, all primary outputs are restored.
-        - `array`: An array of files that should be restored, if not specified, all primary outputs are restored
+        - `array`: An array of files that should be restored.
+If not specified, all primary outputs are restored.
  - **Supported in**:
    - `dotnet new3`
    - `dotnet new` (2.0.0 or higher)
    - `Visual Studio 2017.3 Preview 1` (ignored)

-### Example
+### Example - restores all primary outputs

 ```
 "postActions": [{